avodonosov/reader-garbage-collector/README.md

-[An idea for now.
-Comments are welcome.]
+[Just an idea for now.
+Comments are welcome.
+Known issue #2.]

 People tend to use uninterned symbols in Common Lisp package definitions: